-Insurance: The German insurance you will receive is quite comprehensive and includes the following:
+The German insurance by Techniker Krankenkasse you will receive for the semester is quite comprehensive and includes the following:

 - All office visits and x-rays. - Hospital stays, including any operations and medications.
-A hospital patient must, however, make a co-payment of roughly eight dollars per day regardless of how expensive the rest of the treatment or how long the stay is. - Prescriptions (there may be a modest co-payment (i.e.: 1 to 2 dollars) for each medication regardless of how expensive it is). - Dental work is partially covered.
+A hospital patient must, however, make a co-payment of roughly eight dollars per day regardless of how expensive the rest of the treatment or how long the stay is. - Prescriptions (there may be a modest co-payment [i.e.: usually \$5.00 dollars] for each medication regardless of how expensive it is). - Dental work is partially covered.
 Normal visits are fully covered, but cases of major work, such as crowns, cover only 50% of material costs. - Students are covered in all European Union countries and in a few others that have agreements with Germany.
 (Please note that you are not covered by your German health insurance in Switzerland, Eastern Europe, or the United States.
 You can purchase special short-term travel health insurance if you plan to travel to those countries, although this is probably unnecessary for Wisconsin students who continue their U.S. health insurance policies while abroad.
 Check with your provider).